Sometimes IT DOESN’T FEEL LIKE A BUNDLE OF JOY.

 2. I have other kids besides this new baby.
 Can they come to the office too if I don’t have childcare?

-If appropriate, they can come and go between the therapy room and the toys, or bring the toys into where we’re doing our counseling if they want to be close to mom or dad.
+If appropriate, they can come and go between the therapy room and the backyard, or bring the toys into where we’re doing our counseling if they want to be close to mom or dad.
 New babies have an impact on each member of the family, and it may even be helpful to have the whole family present.

 3. My partner will never go for this, and they are the one I need help from.